bloq/sol-mass-payouts/README.md

 # sol-merkle-claims

-A utility allowing for mass distribution of assets, with a single funding transaction.
+Utilities enabling the mass distribution of assets, with a single funding transaction.

 ## Summary example